Deposit invoice template UK: how to request upfront payments properly

 Quick answer

-A deposit invoice is a standard invoice issued before work begins, requesting partial payment upfront.
-There is no UK law capping the percentage, but deposits should be proportionate to actual costs.
-Most tradespeople charge 10-30%.
-Include the total job value, deposit amount, balance remaining, and refund terms on every deposit invoice.
+A deposit invoice is a typical invoice sent before starting work, requesting partial payment upfront.
+There's no UK law limiting the percentage, but deposits should reflect real costs.
+Most tradespeople charge between 10-30%.
+Always include the total job value, deposit amount, balance due, and refund terms on each deposit invoice.

 What is a deposit invoice?

-The remaining balance gets invoiced separately, either as a single final invoice or as staged payments throughout the job.
-Electricians rewiring a house might invoice in three stages.
-A plumber replacing a boiler might take one deposit and one final payment.
-The structure depends on the size and duration of the job.
+The remaining amount is billed separately, either as a final invoice or in stages throughout the job.
+Electricians rewiring a home might bill in multiple stages.
+A plumber replacing a boiler might request a deposit followed by a final bill.
+The payment structure varies depending on the job's size and duration.

-Deposit invoices are standard practice across UK trades.
-Builders, kitchen fitters, landscapers, bathroom installers, plasterers working on larger jobs, they all use them.
-They weed out timewasters, cover your upfront material costs, and give you working capital from day one.
+Deposit invoices are common across UK trades.
+Builders, kitchen fitters, landscapers, bathroom installers, and plasterers on larger projects all use them.
+They help avoid timewasters, cover initial material costs, and provide working capital from the start.

 What percentage should you charge?

-There is no law in the UK that sets a maximum deposit percentage.
-You can technically charge whatever you want.
-But the Consumer Rights Act 2015 requires that deposits are proportionate to the trader's actual losses if the customer cancels.
-Ask for 80% upfront on a small job and you will struggle to justify it if a dispute arises.
+The UK doesn't have a legal maximum for deposit percentages.
+Technically, you can charge any amount.
+However, the Consumer Rights Act 2015 requires that deposits are fair and proportionate to the trader's actual losses if a customer cancels.
+Asking for 80% upfront on a small job can be hard to justify in a dispute.

-Here is what works in practice across different trades:
+Here's what works in practice across various trades:

 | Trade | Typical deposit | Why |